lorin/ansible-docker-connection/README.md

-# Docker connection plugin for Ansible
+# Docker connection plugin for Ansible (obsolete)

+## Note: Ansible now ships with a Docker connection plugin

+There is now an [official Docker connection plugin](https://github.com/ansible/ansible/pull/11650).
+Please use that code instead of the one in this repo, which is obsolete.

 This repo contains a connection plugin for Ansible that lets you configure Docker containers without needing to install an SSH server or Ansible itself